 One of the fundamental activities in any environmental assessment is the measurement of the existing conditions at the proposed candidate site.
 The National Research Council's 2003 report, "Ocean Noise and Marine Mammals" (Frisk, et al., 2003) stated that ambient noise is "the noise associated with the background din emanating from a myriad of unidentified sources.
 Its distinguishing features are that it is due to multiple sources, individual sources are not identified (although the type of noise source-e.g., shipping, wind-may be known), and no one source dominates the received field."
+While there exists the potential to increase the overall noise levels with additional noise sources, assessing the impact of a new source in light of existing levels is well established in a regulatory context (Ontario Ministry of Environment, 2009).

 The candidate site for an offshore wind farm south of Block Island has an ambient noise field that varies with season, wind speed, boat traffic, rainfall rate, etc. To understand the acoustic impact of the offshore wind farm on the ecosystem, a measurement program for the existing ambient noise field was undertaken.
-In addition to underwater noise, airborne noise was measured at the site and at Block Island.
-In addition to the acoustic measurements, electric and magnetic ambient fields were measured at the candidate sites and at other sites associated with electric power transmission underwater.
+Figure 1 shows the Ocean SAMP area and the locations of the various measurements in support of the noise study: green triangle - transmission loss measurement, black circles - Passive Aquatic Listener locations, and red square - recording of drilling noise by the L/B Kayd.
+In addition to underwater noise, airborne noise was measured at the drilling site and on Block Island near Southeast Light.
+Also, electric and magnetic ambient fields were measured at the candidate site and at other sites associated with electric power transmission underwater.